 Combe, based in New York, sells its personal care products worldwide.

 Leveraging one of its more popular brands, Combe partnered with Elder Pharmaceuticals Ltd. to launch Vagisil feminine personal products in India in 2013.

 To focus its efforts on more profitable brands, Combe in 2011 divested several major labels in its skin care, foot care, and cough/cold businesses.
 Blistex, also a private company, acquired Combe's Odor-Eaters brand, and Reckitt Benckiser, owner of Air Wick and Clearasil, purchased Combe's Cepacol, Hemoal, Lanacane, LiceMD, and Scalpicin businesses.

-Alliances have also helped to stretch resources.
+Alliances have helped to stretch Combe's resources.
 Through an agreement with American Design Group (also a Procter & Gamble licensee), Combe offers a line of Just For Men personal grooming appliances and accessories for worldwide distribution.

 Chris Combe, president and CEO, is the son of Combe's founders.
 Ivan was actively involved in the company until his death in 2000; Mary Elizabeth Deming passed away in 2010.